Leanne Infante

-Leanne Infante (née Riley, born 18 July 1993) is an English rugby union player.
+Leanne Nicole Infante (née Riley, born 18 July 1993) is an English former rugby union player.
 She made her debut for England in 2013 and was a finalist in the 2017 Women's Rugby World Cup.
-At club level, she plays for Saracens.
+At club level, she ended her career playing for Saracens.

 International career

 In 2012, Infante was part of the England 7s team that won the 2012 Hong Kong Women's Sevens.
 Her debut for the senior England 15s side came in 2013 against South Africa.

 At the 2017 Women's Rugby World Cup, Infante was part of the England team who took the silver medal.

 She scored her first international try at the 2018 Women's Six Nations Championship and was awarded a full time contract with the team in 2019.

 She was part of the Grand Slam winning England team at the 2019 Six Nations and was also named to the Super Series squad the same year.

 Infante continues to play for the England Women's Rugby Team as of the 2022 Six Nations.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.